 AMCL 2017: Reformation Preaching and the Modern Mind

-The 2017 Annual Moore College Lectures will be given by Professor Carl Trueman, Paul Woolley Chair of Church History and is professor of church history at Westminster Theological Seminary, who has written extensively on reformation themes.
+The 2017 Annual Moore College Lectures were given by Professor Carl Trueman, Paul Woolley Chair of Church History and is professor of church history at Westminster Theological Seminary, who has written extensively on reformation themes.
 More about our speaker: http://faculty.wts.edu/faculty/trueman/.